12 Things You Should Really Never Microwave

 Chinese takeout containers

 Metal (even small amounts of metal, like the handles on those white containers) and microwaves don’t mix.
 Or, more accurately, when they mix, they can start fires.
 Put the rice in a bowl to warm it up.
-(Here are some surprising ways you’re probably using your kitchen appliances all wrong.)
+Avoid other fire hazards and check out these kitchen appliances you’re probably using all wrong.

 You know you shouldn’t pop plastic leftover containers in there, but you still do.
 Here’s why that’s bad: Many plastics contain estrogen-like chemicals (BPA is a well-known one) that can leach into your food when the plastic is heated.
 In a study published in Environmental Health Perspectives, 95 percent of 450 plastic products (such as baby bottles, zipper-top bags and containers) tested released chemicals that acted like estrogen after they were microwaved, washed in a dishwasher, or soaked in water.
 Even products labeled “BPA-free” released estrogen-like chemicals.
 Better to be safe and warm up your dinner directly on a plate.
-Here are more reheated foods you should never put in the microwave.
+Avoid a double whammy and make sure you’re not using plastic to reheat these foods you should never put in the microwave.

 As a type of plastic, styrofoam can release harmful chemicals into your food when heated.
 Dump the leftovers onto a glass dish covered with a paper towel instead.
-(Here are some other kitchen mistakes you probably still unknowingly make.)
+This is one of the other kitchen mistakes you probably still unknowingly make.

 With no food or liquid to absorb the microwaves, the magnetron (which is what makes the microwave function) ends up absorbing the microwaves instead, which can damage your microwave and even start a fire, according to the USDA.
 Make sure you don’t accidentally press “start” without food or drink inside.